rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 5.23.3 General rule

-<a name="5.23.3.1">5.23.3.1</a> Transcribe dates of publication as part of this element.
+<a name="5.23.3.1">5.23.3.1</a> Transcribe dates of publication  in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.
 Include the day and month, if present.

 >Example:
 ><CITE>7th July 1766</CITE>